 More and more websites are turning to chatbots to provide answers to customer questions.
 You can program them with frequently asked questions, then the AI/machine learning that runs in the background picks up on keywords and phrases, then provides answers and more information.
 Depending on your website, some enable automatic purchasing, increase revenue through e-commerce channels.

-8. Dark mode
+7. Dark mode

 1. Track record

-Before picking designers, developers, or an agency, you should get a sense of what they can deliver for you through a portfolio.
-If one isn’t available on their website (not every company wants to broadcast this due to competitors’ risk of stealing clients), ask to see examples.
+Before picking designers, developers, or an agency, you should understand what they can deliver for you through a portfolio.
+Ask for examples if one isn’t available on their website (not every company wants to broadcast this due to competitors’ risk of stealing clients).

 Avoid working with designers and developers that appear to look like a bargain.
 But at the same time, if a quote seems excessive, walking away is smarter than going over budget.